 b.
 The revisions shall be made as expeditiously as practicable, but not later than 18 months after the promulgation of such standards and regulations.
 Any permit revision required pursuant to this subrule shall be treated as a permit renewal.

 22.108(18) Permit shield.

-a.
-The director may expressly include in a Title V permit a provision stating that compliance with the conditions of the permit shall be deemed compliance with any applicable requirements as of the date of permit issuance, provided that:

-(1) Such applicable requirements are included and are specifically identified in the permit; or

-(2) The director, in acting on the permit application or revision, determines in writing that other requirements specifically identified are not applicable to the source, and the permit includes the determination or a concise summary thereof.

-b.
-A Title V permit that does not expressly state that a permit shield exists shall be presumed not to provide such a shield.

-c.
-A permit shield shall not alter or affect the following:

-(1) The provisions of Section 303 of the Act (emergency orders), including the authority of the administrator under that section;

-(2) The liability of an owner or operator of a source for any violation of applicable requirements prior to or at the time of permit issuance;

-(3) The applicable requirements of the acid rain program, consistent with Section 408(a) of the Act;

-(4) The ability of the department or the administrator to obtain information from the facility pursuant to Section 114 of the Act
+The provisions for a permit shield as set forth in 40 CFR 70.6(f) are adopted by reference.

 22.108(19) Emission trades.
 For emission trades at facilities solely for the purpose of complying with a federally enforceable emissions cap that is established in the permit independent of otherwise applicable requirements, permit applications under this provision are required to include proposed replicable procedures and proposed permit terms that ensure the emission trades are quantifiable and enforceable.

-[ARC 0330C, IAB 9/19/12, effective 10/24/12; ARC 2352C, IAB 1/6/16, effective 12/16/15; ARC 2949C, IAB 2/15/17, effective 3/22/17

 567—22.109(455B) General permits.
+The provisions for general permits as set forth in 40 CFR 70.6(d) are adopted by reference.